trisbee/policies/tickets/en_terms.md

 **3.16.** The termination of the contractual relationship between Trisbee and the Promoter does not terminate the obligations of the Parties arisen until the termination of the contractual relationship.
-In particular, Trisbee\'s right to the Remuneration and/or the right to repayment of the administrative fee pursuant to Article 3.14 herein for tickets to the Event, the sale of which was mediated by Trisbee until the date of the contract termination, does not expire.
+In particular, Trisbee's right to the Remuneration and/or the right to repayment of the administrative fee pursuant to Article 3.14 herein for tickets to the Event, the sale of which was mediated by Trisbee until the date of the contract termination, does not expire.